The Anti-Logic Primer™

 It's possible.
 You might find it.

-You will almost certainly find the solution to any problem by just jumping right in and trying things, but it might take you the better part of your lifetime to get there.
+It's generally true that you will almost certainly find the solution to any problem by just jumping right in and trying things, but it might take you the better part of your lifetime to get there.
 Then again, it's also still possible you might never find the cause.
 Now don't get us wrong: hard work usually yields good results.
 But focusing that work in a careful, methodical way would be better than starting randomly.
-It takes some practice, and even forethought.
-The time and effort spent will probably be worth it, though.
+It takes some practice, and even forethought where, at least temporarily, things seem to be dragging.
+However, the time and effort spent on some quick analysis and strategy is usually worth it.

 Return